 Earlier this year, President Biden signed the Food Allergy Safety, Treatment, Education, and Research (FASTER) Act.
 The FASTER Act officially made sesame the ninth major food allergen that food manufactures must indicate on packaged food labels.
-Other major allergens already listed are milk, wheat, tree nuts, soy, fish, shellfish, and peanuts.
+Other major allergens already listed are milk, eggs, wheat, tree nuts, soy, fish, shellfish, and peanuts.

 Food manufacturers now have until January 1, 2023 to comply with the FASTER Act and disclose sesame on their packaging.
 Sesame disclosure is already required on packaging in Canada, New Zealand, Australia, and the European Union.